-Sampled PTFE filters are shipped to AQRC from Wood PLC (formerly AMEC) via UPS overnight in a cooler at 4 °C with Chain of Custody (COC) forms, see Figure 3 for an example of this form.
+Sampled PTFE filters are shipped to AQRC from Wood PLC (formerly AMEC) via UPS overnight in a cooler containing ice packs with Chain of Custody (COC) forms, see Figure 3 for an example of this form.
 An electronic inventory list of all shipped samples is emailed to UCD at the same time.